taskcluster/taskcluster-lib-testing/README.md

 exports.secrets = new Secrets({
   secretName: 'project/taskcluster/testing/taskcluster-lib-foo',
+  // provide a stickyLoader instance for use in mockSuite load,
   secrets: {
    pulse: [
      // env - the environment variable by which this secret is set in the config (if any)